edis0n-zhang/personal-website-2.0/src/lib/posts/readme/README.md.md

 Another thing I wrestle with about my personal sites is, *just how much do I share?* I'm not a very outspoken person, so it's hard for me to balance the desire to make a post and share it versus the urge to make something and hide it.

 My solution was no mailing list, no rss feed, no analytics -- just a webpage.
 You'll never find me on here talking about anything except what I want to talk about and when.
-One day you might get a summary of an ML paper I found interesting, on another you might find a detailed breakdown on a niche team structure in the Pokemon Showdown OU ladder I find intriguing.
+One day you might get a summary of an ML paper I found interesting, on another you might find a detailed breakdown on a niche team structure in the Pokemon Showdown OU metagame.

 I loved building this website and I hope that these decisions will help my site be a better reflection of who I am today (and make me write more...), I hope I see you around!